Cambridge Innovation Center

 Cambridge Innovation Center (CIC) is an American community of entrepreneurs.
 The company was founded in 1999 by Massachusetts Institute of Technology (MIT) graduates Timothy Rowe and Andrew Olmsted.
 Its campuses are a mix of startups, corporate innovation spin-outs, and venture capital funds.
 CIC houses innovation globalization programs for more than a dozen governments, including Canada, China, Germany, Japan, and the Netherlands.
-As of 2025, CIC operates innovation campuses that provide venture services, community programming, and corporate innovation initiatives in several U.S. cities, with current locations and program details listed on its official site.